-Anything else: Comes with 4GB of internal memory, plus an SD card slot so you can extend the memory capacity if you need to.
+Extras: Comes with 4GB of internal memory, plus an SD card slot so you can extend the memory capacity if you need to.
 Also comes with a built-in FM radio app so you can listen on the go.
 Calls and texts to Mexico are included in both plans.

-Ideal for: Seniors who want a basic easy-to-use flip phone at a reasonable price, without compromising on quality.
+Ideal For: Seniors who want a basic easy-to-use flip phone at a reasonable price, without compromising on quality.

 The LG Exalt LTE from Verizon is a little pricier than some other flip phones.
 The sleek, modern looking body feels sturdy, and there are a couple of added features that will appeal to some seniors, namely a better camera, and speech-to-text.